 Ballots will be returned to the Chair of the Appointment & Promotion Committee (or his/her designee), and forwarded to the Office of Faculty Affairs.
 Decisions will be by simple majority, counting only the justified "YES" and "NO" votes of all members.
 "ABSTAIN" votes and any unjustified ballots will not be counted toward the total in establishing than an appropriate majority has been attained.
 A positive majority vote is defined as at least half of the total votes being cast as "YES".

-Both Associate Professors and Professors may vote on promotions to the rank of Associate Professor, whereas only Professors may vote on promotions to the rank of Professor.
 Faculty who are administrators or officers of the University, including department chairs, and the dean may not vote or make recommendations on a file in more than one capacity or at more than one level.

 C. General Procedures & Qualifications